TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/02 - Exodus/Exodus 2/Exodus 2.10.md

 ---

-And the child grew, and she brought him unto Pharaoh's daughter, and he became her son.
-And she called his name Moses, and said, Because I drew him out of the water. [
+The child grew, and she brought him to Pharaoh's daughter, and he became her son.
+She named him Moses, and said, "Because I drew him out of the water."